 Once you know what level of income you’re likely to need, it’s time to look at calculators whether you’re on track to be able to create that income from your existing super savings and the Age Pension.

-The Australian Securities and Investments Commission’s (ASIC) Moneysmart site has a retirement planner will helps you work out your potential income depending on the age at which you plan to retire.
-It shows you how your super contributions, investment options, fees on your super fund and your retirement age will all impact your potential income from super, and how being a part-time worker or having a break from work will affect it as well – so you can create a pretty accurate picture of what kind of income you’ll have at retirement if you make no changes to your current plans and also how that income may increase or decrease depending on the actions you take leading up to retirement..
+The Australian Securities and Investments Commission’s (ASIC) Moneysmart site has a retirement planner that will help you work out your potential income depending on the age at which you plan to retire.
+It shows you how your super contributions, investment options, fees on your super fund, and your retirement age will all impact your potential income from super, and how being a part-time worker or having a break from work will affect it as well – so you can create a pretty accurate picture of what kind of income you’ll have at retirement if you make no changes to your current plans and also how that income may increase or decrease depending on the actions you take leading up to retirement.

 Industry Super Fund’s retirement balance calculator, meanwhile, is another calculator that projects how much income you could receive when you retire, based on your current super balance and contribution plan.
-It also shows you how making even just a small additional super contribution each year can mean a huge difference to your lifestyle in retirement.
+It also shows you how making even just a small additional super contribution each year can make a huge difference to your lifestyle in retirement.

 Knowing how much you need and want to spend in retirement, and whether you’ll have the money to do so, are the first two big questions about retirement income answered.
 There is a third, though; how long will that income last?
-A longevity calculator work out just that.
+A longevity calculator works out just that.

-A well-known industry calculator is Mercer’s re-launched retirement income simulator, which helps you calculate how long your super balance will last at your current and future income rates (you can change these to change how long it forecasts your money will last), factoring in investment returns and inflation rates.
+A well-known industry calculator is Mercer’s retirement income simulator, which helps you calculate how long your super balance will last at your current and future income rates (you can change these to change how long it forecasts your money will last), factoring in investment returns and inflation rates.
 It also takes into account what your pension entitlement may be, based on current eligibility rules and the information you input on your age and salary.
 (Mercer is a large actuarial consultancy, which means it specialises in understanding mortality rates and their impact on financial matters.)

 Noel Whittaker’s retirement drawdown calculator is another choice to help you to get an idea of how long your investment portfolio will last after you retire, depending on how much you withdraw as income each year.
 You can use this calculator on any type of asset that you hope to produce an income from, because it allows you to input specific rates of return.